|Office:||Moody Music 174|

 Dr. Houghtaling is the Artistic Director of the Druid City Opera Workshop, a week-long young artist training intensive held at UA.
 In January 2010, 2011, and 2012, Houghtaling and several student members of the UA Opera Theatre represented UA as finalists in the National Opera Association’s Collegiate Opera Scenes Competition at that organization’s national conventions in Atlanta, San Antonio, and Memphis.
 The ensemble placed second and third in 2011 and captured third place again in 2012.

-His professional affiliations include the Music Teacher’s National Association (MTNA), Alabama Music Teacher’s Association (AMTA, Executive Board), National Opera Association (Board of Directors; Southeastern Regional Governor), National Association of Teachers of Singing (NATS), New York Singing Teachers Association (NYSTA), and the College Music Society.
+His professional affiliations include the Music Teacher’s National Association (MTNA), Alabama Music Teacher’s Association (AMTA, Executive Board), National Opera Association (Board of Directors; Vice President for Regions), National Association of Teachers of Singing (NATS), New York Singing Teachers Association (NYSTA), and the College Music Society (CMS).
+He also serves on the Executive Board of the Montgomery Symphony’s Vann Vocal Institute.

-Upcoming in the 2013-2014 season will be a return to Virginia’s Opera on the James as stage director for Puccini’s Gianni Schicchi and Suor Angelica and to Natchez Opera as stage director for HMS Pinafore.
-He will also make appearances at Louisiana State University (recital with soprano Loraine Sims); Mississippi State University (master classes and recital with soprano Linda Lister); SUNY Brockport (recital); and Virginia Tech University (master class).
+The 2013-2014 season included a return to Virginia’s Opera on the James as stage director for Puccini’s Gianni Schicchi and Suor Angelica and to Natchez Opera as stage director for H.M.S.
+Pinafore.
 The 2012-2013 season included a debut with Opera on the James in Virginia as stage director for the company’s Paris-themed opera cabaret, soloist on Mississippi Opera’s Opera Underground series, and recitals on the Saratoga Arts Festival at Skidmore College and University of Texas at Brownsville.
 Engagements in the 2011-2012 season included a return to the Alabama Symphony as soloist in the Faurè Requiem, “Let’s Fall in Love” with the Tuscaloosa Symphony, a recital and residency at the University of Nevada, Las Vegas, stage director for Hubbard Hall Opera Theater’s production of Die Zauberflöte in upstate New York, and Ko-Ko in The Mikado in a return to the Natchez Opera Festival in Mississippi.

 The 2010-2011 season brought a return to Carnegie Hall with the Cecilia Chorus and Orchestra for Bach’s Christmas Oratorio, of which the New York Times reported “Paul Houghtaling supported his strong bass-baritone with an appealing interpretive sensibility,” stage director for Mobile Opera’s production of Candide with Andy Anderson conducting, and his debut with the Alabama Symphony as soloist in the Duruflè Requiem.
 The year also included recitals in Binghamton, NY and Lafayette, Louisiana, and stage direction for Don Giovanni for the Ars Nova School of the Arts in Huntsville.